 How to Get Mexican Bush Sage to Bloom

-You can encourage a healthy bloom on your Mexican bush sage with appropriate care in the early stages of growth.
+You can encourage a healthy bloom on your Mexican bush sage with appropriate care in the early stages of growth and siting the plant in full sun.
 When in bloom, the flowers are bright and fragrant, and the leaves are soft and hairy.
 Full bloom occurs in the summer.
 You should deadhead the faded flowers and maintain proper moisture during the bloom season to promote full and healthy flowers.

 Common Problems With Mexican Bush Sage

-The plant is generally low-maintenance and problem-free but is prone to issues common to all outdoor shrubs.
+The plant is generally low-maintenance and problem-free but is prone to issues common to all woody outdoor plants.